bdnorris/DES-340/lectures/lecture16-position-and-display.md

 Why would you want to do this?

 - When we look at media queries (soon) for responsive websites, we can hide and show things based on screen size.
-Sometimes it's useful to have basically two of the same things in our HTML, and show one on mobile, the other on desktop.
+Sometimes it's useful to have basically two of the same things in our HTML and show one on mobile, the other on desktop.
 A good example is navigation.
 Often our mobile navigation design differs quite a bit from our desktop, requiring different HTML.
 - Once you get into interaction design, showing and hiding things is a pretty big part of creating a user interface.
 - Maybe you're styling something where you don't totally control the template (the HTML), like a shopping cart site.
 You might decide you don't want that particular element showing up, and instead of having to remove it from the template, you can just hide it with CSS.

 Keep in mind, there are other ways to hide things, but `display: block;` is the only way to hide something that completely removes it from the flow of the document.

 We can also set `visibility: hidden` on an element.
 The difference is, this element will still be in the flow of the document, taking up the same space as it normally would.
-Maybe you want that, so you would use the "visibility" property here.
+Maybe you want that so you would use the "visibility" property here.

 Similarly, there is `opacity: 0`.
 Essentially the same as `hidden`, but this property is animate-able, which we'll look at later.
 Of course `opacity: 0.5` is not at all the same as `hidden` and would just show your element _and everything inside it_ at 50% opacity.